mohamedawnallah/Learning-Bitcoin/mining/README.md

 - It's a staging area for transactions before added to a block
 - Nodes and Miners each one have Mempool as the concept of Blockchain based on (Distributed Peer-to-Peer Network)
 - Bitcoin's block size is limited to 1 MB, but this small amount of data is enough to store over 2000 transactions

+# What is an Orphaned Block?
+An orphan block is a block that has been solved within the blockchain network but was not accepted by the network.
+There can be two miners who solve valid blocks simultaneously.
+The network uses both blocks until one chain has more verified blocks.
+Then, the blocks in the shorter chain are orphaned.
+**Remember the Longest chain wins**

+# What is Double Spending Problem ?
+Double spending means the expenditure of the same digital currency twice or more to avail the multiple services.
+It is a technical flaw that allows users to `duplicate money`.

+Types of Attacks that lead to Double Spending Problem:
+- 51% Attack
+- Finney Attack
+- Race Attack

 # Additional Resources
 [Bitcoin Mining Now Consuming More Electricity](https://powercompare.co.uk/blog/bitcoin-mining-now-consuming-more-electricity/)
 [Unix Time - Number of Seconds since 1st Jan 1970](https://time.is/Unix_time)